-Uniarts Helsinki’s Equality and Diversity Plan is part of the university’s HR and Staff Training Plan, and it supports the university’s strategy for 2021–2030 and Staff Policy for 2021–2024.
-The Plan presents the current state of equality and diversity at Uniarts Helsinki and defines the goals and measures that help Uniarts Helsinki further promote equality and diversity in its role as an education provider and an employer.
-The Plan is implemented in all of the university’s operations.
+Uniarts Helsinki’s Equality and Diversity Plan is part of the university’s HR and Staff Training Plan.
+It supports the university’s strategy for 2021–2030 and the Staff Policy for 2021–2024.
+The plan presents the current state of equality and diversity at Uniarts Helsinki.
+Furthermore, it defines the goals and measures that help Uniarts Helsinki to further promote equality and diversity in its role as an education provider and an employer.
+The plan is implemented in all of the university’s operations.

-Promoting equality and non-discrimination is a central part of our strategy, as our fifth goal in the strategy is to be a community that is characterised by its wellbeing, international appeal and lack of discrimination.
+Promoting equality and non-discrimination is a central part of our strategy.
+Our fifth goal in the strategy is to be a community that is characterised by wellbeing, an international appeal, and a lack of discrimination.

-Uniarts Helsinki’s Code of Conduct concerns each and every member of the university community regardless of their position or role.
-Each member of the community is expected to be familiar with the Code of Conduct and be committed to complying with its principles.
+Uniarts Helsinki’s Code of Conduct concerns each member of the university community regardless of their position or role.
+Each member of the community is expected to be familiar with the Code of Conduct and to comply with its principles.

 Uniarts Helsinki has a zero-tolerance policy against inappropriate treatment, harassment and discrimination.
+The university has drawn up a model for early support to encourage the personnel, Uniarts Helsinki has a zero-tolerance policy against inappropriate treatment, harassment and discrimination.
 The university has drawn up a model for early support to encourage the personnel, supervisors and students to intervene when they encounter problems that jeopardise the wellbeing and activities of the work community.
-Wellbeing at work is something everyone contributes to, and it is a shared responsibility of everyone.
+Wellbeing at work is something everyone contributes to, and it is everyone’s shared responsibility.